solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 services in MySQL architectures.
 Be prepared to learn how easy and quick it is to create applications backed by [Azure Database for MySQL].
-In addition to building customized services, developers will also be able to leverage the vast amount of value-add services available in the [Azure Marketplace].
+In addition to building customized services, developers will also be able to leverage the vast number of value-add services available in the [Azure Marketplace].
 Throughout this developer journey, strive to leverage the vast number of resources presented rather than going at it alone!